 The weather is finally warming up and it’s time to start planning your upcoming summer vacation.
 Instead of heading to a theme park for the millionth time, maybe it’s time to try something new — a trip to one of the many amazing national parks that dot the American landscape.
-Where are the best national parks for summer trips, and what can you hope to see there?
+Check out this guide if you want to find national parks by state.
+Where are the best national parks in the USA for summer trips, and what can you hope to see there?

 Olympic National Park